 By the early 1980s, the range of the species was limited to a small area of Southern California.
 Modern destruction of habitat, lead poisoning, and poaching reduced the California condor population to 22 in 1982.
 Concern for the species led the U.S. Fish and Wildlife Service to list it as endangered in 1967, prior to the Endangered Species Act of 1973.
 Following inventory and monitoring of the species, eggs from the wild were collected for captive hatching.
 Young wild condors were also captured to accelerate breeding.
 The remaining wild condors were captured for captive breeding as the population continued to decline; the last wild condor was captured in 1987.
 While the captive breeding program proceeded, Andean condors were released into California condor habitat to experiment with release techniques and identify environmental threats.
 Females were used to prevent reproduction and the introduction of a new species in the wild.
 Once experiments were concluded, the Andean condors were recaptured and returned to South America.
 The first captive California condors were released in 1992 to California.

 California condors were reintroduced to the Glen Canyon area in 1996.
 Six captive parent-reared birds were released at the Vermilion Cliffs on the Paria Plateau in 1996.
 These condors have been observed in Glen Canyon National Recreation Area (NRA), mostly below the dam.
-As of June 2007, there were over 300 California condors in existence, with almost half of those living in the wild.
+As of April 2021, there are 537 California condors in existence, with more than half of those living in the wild.
 The recovery efforts to reestablish a wild population of condors and prevent extinction are time intensive and costly.
 Continued threats to the condor include loss of habitat, power lines, poisoned carcasses, and lead exposure from eating carrion contaminated by lead bullets or shotgun pellets.
 Condors can sometimes be seen in the early mornings at Navajo Bridge.